 Next I peel and pit the avocados.
 You are going to want to use ripe avocados.
 If you press them gently, they should have a little give.

-Sometimes if I buy some not-yet-ripe avocados I let them ripen in the produce bag a couple days.
+Sometimes if I buy some not-yet-ripe avocados I let them ripen in the produce bag a couple days on my kitchen counter.

 I cut my avocados in half, and I use a spoon to remove the pit (discard) and the avocado flesh.
 I add the avocado to a medium mixing bowl, along with the lime juice, mashed roasted garlic, salt and cumin.